 Guidance for Instructors

-The field of AI and opinions about how to react to AI in academia are evolving rapidly.
-As an organization, Learning Innovation is working to keep up to date with this issue in order to provide more robust advice for faculty.
+Disclaimer: The field of generative AI and opinions about how to react to these tools in academia are evolving rapidly.
+As an organization, LILE is working to keep up to date with this issue in order to provide robust and timely advice for faculty.
 Watch this page, as well as our events and blog, to learn more.
-We are developing additional materials to guide you through course design, class activities and assignments in light of AI.

 Shortcomings of AI

 ChatGPT creates text based on predictions and not critical thought.
-The text generated is based on a data set that cannot update itself.
-The design of the AI model leads to important limitations.
+The text generated is based on a data set that includes questionable content.
+The design and implementation of generative AI models lead to crucial limitations.

 Bias